xcp-ng/xcp-ng-org/docs/guides.md

 ### 2. Install Guest Utilities

+There are 2 options.
+Option 1 via console/ssh:
 Now that you have a pfSense VM running, we need to install guest utilities and tell them to run on boot.
 SSH (or other CLI method) to the pfSense VM and perform the following:

 ```